SamuelFR7/notifications-service/README.md

 # 💻 How to run

 ## Prerequisites
 - [ ] Postgresql database local or on a server
+- [ ] A Kafka service local or on a server (recommendation: https://upstash.com)

 ## Clone Repository
 ```bash